Bjorøyna: Geography

 Map of Bjorøy and its surroundings.

-Bjorøy is located in the Raunefjorden between the island of Store Sotra and Bergen.
-Although Bjorøy is connected only to Bergen by road, the island is part of Øygarden municipality.
-To get to the rest of the municipality, Bjorøy's residents must drive north into Bergen, then west over a bridge to get back to Øygarden.
-To the south of Bjorøy is the smaller island of Tyssøy.
-Tyssøy is connected to Bjorøy by a bridge which is in turn connected to Bergen by the Bjorøy Tunnel.
+Bjorøyna is located in the Raunefjorden between the island of Sotra and the city of Bergen.
+Although Bjorøyna is connected only to Bergen Municipality by road, the island is part of Øygarden Municipality.
+To get to the rest of the municipality, Bjorøyna's residents must drive north into Bergen, then west over a bridge to get back to Øygarden Municipality.
+To the south of Bjorøyna is the smaller island of Tyssøyna.
+Tyssøyna is connected to Bjorøyna by a bridge which is in turn connected to Bergen by the Bjorøy Tunnel.

 Transport

-The subsea tunnel Bjorøytunnelen was opened in 1996, replacing the ferry between the island and Alvøen in Bergen.
-Plans for a tunnel connecting Bjorøy with Bergen were presented in the late 1980s.
+The subsea Bjorøy Tunnel was opened in 1996, replacing the ferry between the island and Alvøen in Bergen.
+Plans for a tunnel connecting Bjorøyna with Bergen were presented in the late 1980s.
 By the early 1990s, the island's population had been decreasing for several years, and the sole grocery store on the island closed in 1991.
 In 1993, the Norwegian government approved the plans for the tunnel, and construction began the same year.
 The construction of the tunnel proved challenging: the bedrock quality was worse than anticipated.
 Delayed by almost a year, the tunnel finally opened on 7 May 1996.